mitchelldirt/portfolio-docusauraus/mitchellmudd-portfolio/blog/2023-02-11-Handling-File-Inputs-With-Busboy-In-NodeJS/index.md

 ## Alternative HTML Form

-Instead of created an HTML file you could also handle a GET request on the server and send back an HTML form.
+Instead of creating an HTML file you could also handle a GET request on the server and send back an HTML form.
 Here's what the code would look like.
 You would put this after the if statement that checks if the request method is `POST`

 ```js
 // index.js